Vietnam.vn - Nền tảng quảng bá Việt Nam

 “This deal is insane.
 Raising the debt ceiling by $4 trillion with virtually no cuts is not what we agreed to.
 I will not vote to bankrupt our country.
 The American people deserve better,” Rep. Ralph Norman wrote on Twitter.

 Representative Ralph Norman, a member of the conservative House Freedom Caucus, said he would not support the bill and hoped Republicans would vote it down.
 “All we need to do is put it back on the table.
-No deal is better than a bad deal,” Norman said in a sharp rebuke of the new bill.
+No deal is better than a bad deal,” Norman said in a harshly worded rebuke of the new bill.

 “This is a terrible policy.
 I told the president that this is telling poor people and people who are struggling that we don’t trust them,” said Democrat Pramila Jayapal, referring to the new requirements for people receiving food assistance and other public benefit programs.

-The question remains open.
+The question remains unanswered.

-Meanwhile, Mr McCarthy dismissed threats of opposition within his own party, saying more than 95% of Republicans were “extremely excited” about the deal.
+Meanwhile, Mr. McCarthy dismissed threats of opposition within his own party, saying more than 95% of Republicans were “extremely excited” about the deal.

 World - Agreement to raise US debt ceiling: The storm has not stopped (Image 2).